linreal/cascade-editor/docs/DocumentSerialization.md

 - Missing `version` field defaults to `1`.
 - Version `1` documents decode as unindented unless individual block entries already contain a compatible `attributes.indentationLevel` field.
-- `version > CURRENT_VERSION` throws `IllegalArgumentException` — there is no graceful degradation for future major versions.
+- `decodeWithReport(JsonObject, ...)` throws `IllegalArgumentException` for `version > CURRENT_VERSION`.
+The string entry points contain that failure: `decodeFromStringWithReport(...)` returns an empty block list with `DocumentParseFailed`, while `decodeFromString(...)` returns the empty list and logs the warning.

 ### Block Attributes

 - `attributes` is optional on every block entry.
 Missing `attributes` and missing `attributes.indentationLevel` both decode as depth `0`.
 - `attributes` must be a JSON object.
 Non-object values emit `InvalidBlockAttributeParam` and fall back to depth `0`.
 - `indentationLevel` must be a non-string integer in the supported range `0..5`.
 Strings, malformed values, and out-of-range values emit `InvalidBlockAttributeParam` and fall back to depth `0`.
 - Unsupported block types cannot carry indentation.
-If an unsupported block decodes with non-zero indentation, it is normalized to depth `0` and emits `InvalidBlockAttributeParam` with the normalized fallback depth.
+A valid non-zero depth on an unsupported block is discarded to `0`; malformed or out-of-range values still emit `InvalidBlockAttributeParam` before falling back to `0`.
 - Encode omits `attributes` when the effective indentation level is `0`, keeping root-level documents compact.
 - Decode runs outline normalization before `renumberNumberedLists()`, so loaded nested ordered lists use valid outline-aware sequence numbers.